 Rogers Communications Inc. (TSX:RCI)

-Founded in 1960, Rogers Communications has become a premier technology and media organization dedicated to providing Canadians and Canadian businesses with the finest wireless, home, and media services.
+Founded in 1960, Rogers Communications has become a premier technology and media organization that provides Canadians and Canadian businesses with the finest wireless, home, and media services.
 It is Canada’s largest wireless service provider, with over 10 million users accounting for one-third of the country’s overall market.
 Rogers’ wireless business accounted for 60% of the company’s overall sales in 2021.
-Rogers’ cable division, which accounts for nearly a quarter of overall sales, provides consumers and companies with home Internet, television, and landline phone service.
+Rogers’ cable division accounts for nearly a quarter of overall sales.
+It provides consumers and companies home Internet, television, and landline phone service, making it one of the Best Canadian Defensive Stocks.
 The company employs about 25,300 people across the globe.

-According to Ookla, Rogers is the most consistent national wireless and broadband provider in Canada, with the fastest Internet in Ontario, New Brunswick, and Newfoundland & Labrador.
+According to Ookla, Rogers is Canada’s most consistent national wireless and broadband provider, with the fastest Internet in Ontario, New Brunswick, and Newfoundland & Labrador.
 In addition, Casa Systems Inc. (Nasdaq: CASA) announced on February 17, 2022, that Casa Systems’ virtual convergent cable access platform (vCCAP) and distributed access architecture (DAA) solutions are powering Rogers’ next-generation broadband services.

 In 2021, wireless postpaid net subscriber additions included the addition of 141,000 new phones, growth of wireless service revenue by 6%, and adjusted EBITDA rise of 5%.
-Trading at $65.76 as of February 25, 2022 (12:40 pm), now is the best time to invest in this stock.
+The best time to invest in this stock is trading at $65.76 as of February 25, 2022 (12:40 pm).
 The P/E ratio of 19.80 and the dividend yield of 3.03% prove the profitability of this company and the growth potential it holds.

 Quebecor Inc. (TSX:QBR)

-Quebecor is the leading telecom operator in Quebec, where it primarily provides mobile and fixed-line services.
-Quebecor has more than 1.8 million Internet members and serves more than 60% of the houses that transit via its network.
-It also has about 1.6 million mobile subscribers, accounting for more than 20% of Quebec’s wireless market.
+Quebecor is the leading telecom operator in Quebec, primarily providing mobile and fixed-line services.
+Quebecor has over 1.8 million Internet members and serves more than 60% of the houses that transit via its network.
+It also has about 1.6 million mobile subscribers, accounting for over 20% of Quebec’s wireless market.

 In the third quarter of 2021, the revenue was $1.15 billion, up to $36.5 million (3.3 percent) from the same period in 2020.
 In addition, cash flows from operations saw an increase of $19.7 million (a 5.7% increase), while the net cash flow was $365.8 million.
 Trading at $27.90 as of February 25, 2022 (1:13 pm), the prospects for this company seem bright.
 With a market valuation of $6,714,345,394 and a P/E ratio of 13.60, this firm can deliver a good return on investment.